rsaarelm/tt/README.md

 This will list your ongoing goals and whether you're ahead or behind your expected schedule of steadily completing them.

+## Different todo.txt locations

+The default location for `todo.txt` and `done.txt` is in the root of your home directory.
+You can use the `--prefix` command-line option to specify a different prefix.

+    tt --prefix ~/dayjob in dayjob Show up at work, remembered to enter the prefix

+If you have a subproject you use frequently, you can make a shell alias for
+tt:

+    alias wtt="tt --prefix ~/dayjob"
+    wtt in dayjob Show up at work with less typing this time

 ## Examples